 If c is a 1-D array of coefficients of length n + 1 and V is the array

-lagval(x, c)are the same up to roundoff.
-This equivalence is useful both for least squares fitting and for the evaluation of a large number of Laguerre series of the same degree and sample points.
+hermeval(x, c)are the same up to roundoff.
+This equivalence is useful both for least squares fitting and for the evaluation of a large number of HermiteE series of the same degree and sample points.

 Array of points.
 The dtype is converted to float64 or complex128 depending on whether any of the elements are complex.
 If x is scalar it is converted to a 1-D array.